Science in a Flash: Turn Milk into Plastic!

 Science Buddies at Home and in the Classroom

-The classroom activity Sherry used is part of a series of Science Buddies classroom activities designed to help teachers facilitate hands-on classroom science exploration in a short amount of time and with minimal preparation.
+Sherry used the Turn Milk Into Plastic activity, part of a series of family-friendly STEM activities on the Science Buddies website.
+There is also a Turn Milk into Plastic! lesson plan available for educators.
+Science Buddies Lesson Plans are NGSS-aligned and are written to help teachers facilitate hands-on classroom science exploration.
 The milk-based activity takes less than thirty minutes, including preparation!
 A full Project Idea related to this investigation, with in-depth background material and an experimental procedure, is available for independent student exploration.

 - Family Egg Science